 All complaints of sexual harassment will be addressed, and appropriate disciplinary actions will be taken, up to and including suspension or expulsion against any student found to have violated this policy.
-All complaints of sexual harassment will be addressed, and appropriate disciplinary actions will be taken, up to and including discharge against any teacher or staff member found to have violated this policy.

 Sexual harassment refers to behavior that is unwelcome and is personally offensive and interferes with a student, teacher, or staff in the learning process or their ability to perform the work for which they were hired.
 Sexual harassment consists of: